 Saving money on kids’ clothes is a core financial mindset for me.
 Buying a new wardrobe for 5 people at every change of the season would bankrupt us.
 So we use several strategies to keep clothing costs down.

 The most important is buying secondhand.

 We get lots of hand-me-downs, but those usually come with clothing that is stained or ruined in other ways or clothes with messages that I won’t let my kids wear.
-We, of course, keep our older kid’s clothes for the younger ones.
+So I often need things like seasonal clothes, shoes, or to fill in gaps.